 So what do you do if you are building an LED flashlight or bicycle taillight?

 Note that most of the modern ultrabright LEDs have close enough to maximum efficiency at currents near or below their maximum rated current.
 If your average current through each LED is around or over 20 mA, use steady DC.
 It does not pay to pulse the LEDs when the average current is around or over 20 mA.

-Furthermore, the usual ultrabright white LEDs, as well as gallium nitride or indium gallium nitride greens, blue-greens and blue LEDs of wavelength 460-475 nM have maximum efficiency at lower currents.
+Furthermore, the usual ultrabright white LEDs, as well as gallium nitride or indium gallium nitride green, blue-green and blue LEDs have maximum efficiency at lower currents.
 It works against you to pulse these.
-Same for "low current red"/GaP red/"697 nM" red LEDs.
+Same for "low current red"/GaP red/"697 nm" red LEDs.

 Pulsing is in your favor if the LED is a type that has maximum efficiency at higher current and the average current must be low.
 LEDs that have efficiency maximized at currents 15 mA or more are GaP other than low current red, GaAsP, GaAlAsP ("super bright" and "ultrabright" red) and Hewlett Packard's similar "T.S.
 AlGaAs", and InGaAlP.
 Colors of these types are red through yellowish green, excluding gallium phosphide red.